Crypto-Sai/Crypto-Sai/README.md

 I'm a C++ developer and graphics programmer based in Heidelberg, Germany.
 I'm passionate about game development, 3D graphics, and creating engaging user experiences.
 Currently, I'm actively looking for a job.

 ### About Me
-🧑‍💻 I specialize in game engine development using OpenGL and C++.
+- I specialize in game engine development using OpenGL and C++.
-🇩🇪 I speak German, English, and Farsi fluently.
+- I speak German, English, and Farsi fluently.
-💬 Ask me about game development, C++, graphics programming, or anything else that comes to mind!
+- Ask me about game development, C++, graphics programming, or anything else that comes to mind!

 📫 You can reach me on Discord at Crypto-Sai#5422.
 📚 I love reading science fiction, fantasy, and horror books in my free time.
-🌈 My username has nothing to do with cryptocurrency, by the way!
+🌐 My username has nothing to do with cryptocurrency, by the way!

 ### Currently Working On
-🚀 Developing my skills in Vulkan API and C++ Concurrency.
+- Developing my skills in Vulkan API and C++ Concurrency
-🎮 Working on a game engine using OpenGL and C++.
+- Working on a game engine using OpenGL and C++ 🎮
-🌟 Exploring graphics optimization techniques and design patterns.
+- Exploring graphics optimization techniques and design patterns

 ### Socials